Error: Human behavior

+Language

 An individual language user's deviations from standard language norms in grammar, pronunciation and orthography are sometimes referred to as errors.
 However, in light of the role of language usage in everyday social class distinctions, many feel that linguistics should restrain itself from such prescriptivist judgments to avoid reinforcing dominant class value claims about what linguistic forms should and should not be used.
 One may distinguish various kinds of linguistic errors – some, such as aphasia or speech disorders, where the user is unable to say what they intend to, are generally considered errors, while cases where natural, intended speech is non-standard (as in vernacular dialects), are considered legitimate speech in scholarly linguistics, but might be considered errors in prescriptivist contexts.
 See also Error analysis (linguistics).

 Gaffe

 A gaffe is usually made in a social environment and may come from saying something that may be true but inappropriate.
 It may also be an erroneous attempt to reveal a truth.
 Gaffes can be malapropisms, grammatical errors or other verbal and gestural weaknesses or revelations through body language.
 Actually revealing factual or social truth through words or body language, however, can commonly result in embarrassment or, when the gaffe has negative connotations, friction between people involved.

 Philosophers and psychologists interested in the nature of the gaffe include Sigmund Freud (Freudian slip) and Gilles Deleuze.
 Deleuze, in his The Logic of Sense, places the gaffe in a developmental process that can culminate in stuttering.

 Sportswriters and journalists commonly use "gaffe" to refer to any kind of mistake, e.g. a dropped ball (baseball error) by a player in a baseball game.